cradlepoint/sdk-samples/README.md

     - Demonstrates how to access the gyroscope and accelerometer data on the IBR1700
 - **ibr1700_obdII**
     - Demonstrates how to access OBD-II PIDs on the IBR1700
+- **ipverify_custom_action**
+    - Create a custom action in a function to be called when an IPverify test status changes.
 - **logfile**
     - Writes router logs to flash available for download via HTTP/LAN Manager.
 - **mosquitto**